shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 The PowerBook Duo installation disks were interesting to me as I could not get the Duo wordmark to look right.
 It turns out that Apple used Helvetica Heavy rather than Helvetica Bold.

+Macintoshes in this era with built-in CD-ROMs shipped their recovery media as a bootable CD-ROM rather than a set of floppies.
+Thus lessening the need for floppy disk labels.

+## The Seventh Era: System 7.1 through 7.5 and the end of floppy disk labels (1994-1996)
+![System 7.5][image-16]

+This is my least favorite design.
+Apple started using it in the late System 7.1 era around the time of the PowerBook 500 and through the end of the System 7.5 era.
+System 7.1 could still be installed from a set of six disks, but System 7.5.3 was so large that it required sixteen disks.
+Macintosh System Software was increasingly being distributed on CD-ROM, so this lessened the need for a set of floppy disks as recovery media.

+Design wise, this is fairly simple: some text, a dotted line, and a mouse cursor with the opacity turned down.

 [image-1]:	/assets/images/floppy-disk-labels/label-area-size.jpeg
 [image-2]:	/assets/images/floppy-disk-labels/template.jpeg
 [image-3]:	/assets/images/floppy-disk-labels/system-1.jpeg